-- Advice on the most productive and cost-effective method of data collection (mail, telephone, in-person, or internet/Web-based). - Specification of procedures for maximizing response rates within the framework of available resources.
-For example, recommended number of attempts to contact respondents, securing initial cooperation, following up incomplete interviews, converting refusals into acceptances, and use of mixed-mode designs.
+- Advice on the most productive and cost-effective method of data collection (mail, telephone, in-person, or internet/Web-based), and the effective use of technology for surveys. - Specification of procedures for maximizing response rates within the framework of available resources.
+For example, recommended number of attempts to contact respondents, securing initial cooperation, followingup incomplete interviews, converting refusals into acceptances, and use of mixed-mode designs.